ScottLogic/blog/_posts/2025-04-11-higher-kinded-types-with-java-and-scala.md

 Cats defines type classes that capture common functional patterns.
-These type classes are parameterised by HKTs.
+These type classes are parametrised by HKTs.
 Let's look at a couple of examples:

 ### Functor Example